Mrfunreal/L4D2-FGD-Edits/readme.md

-# L4D2-FGD-Edits
+This project modifies the entire FGD of L4D2 to improve the mapping experience.<br>

-This set of FGD edits makes map creation for Left 4 Dead 2 a lot smoother.<br>
+It also adds tool textures to differentiate all brush entities you want to use.<br>
-In L4D2's Hammer editor, some entities are missing key values, while others aren't there at all.
-On top of that, there's often no clear documentation explaining what these key values do.<br>
+Includes Hammer++ and Tools++ additions, which have also been modified for even better QOL.<br>

-This project fixes that.
-I've added, documented, and tweaked all the important key values I could find, while also improving the editor with various quality-of-life changes.<br>
+Some examples include:<br>
-This is an ongoing project.
-I'll update this every now and then, so you should watch this repo to get update notifications.
+- Worldspawn entity that lets you pick Skybox, music string, and daytime from a dropdown.<br>

-For example, in Worldspawn, you can define things like the music track, skybox name, and how the Witch behaves (whether she's sitting or walking).<br>
+- Func_areaportal window with added distance pickers.<br>
-But there’s no dropdown list for the music or skybox names, so you have to dig around and copy-paste the correct names.
-Plus, there's a "Time Of Day" setting that makes the witch wander when set to "Afternoon" because that is entirely intuitive, right?<br>
+- New and modified helper models/sprites<br>

-My FGD fixes all these quirks, making Hammer easier to use.<br>
+- Further explanations of obtuse keyvalues.<br>
-I've also added new tool textures for different brush entities like func_detail_blocker and the various trigger types.<br>
+- More autovisgroups<br>
-it's fully compatible with Hammer++, with possible exception of the relay sprite type.<br>
+- Frustums for all camera entities<br>

 ⚠️ **$${\color{red}Warning:}$$**<br>
-- You must change the default entity from info_survivor_position to info_player_start, or another entitiy without a model!<br>
+You must change the default entity from info_survivor_position to info_player_start, or another entitiy without a model!<br>
 Swapping from any entity with a model to an entity that now got a helper model -when it previously did not have one- can cause crashes.

 ### Install
 1. Download the latest release's "Source Code" into ```Steam\steamapps\common\Left 4 Dead 2\bin```